syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Data-binding.md

 ## Appointment Field Validation

-It is possible to validate the required fields of the appointment window from client-side before submitting it, by adding appropriate validation rules to each fields.
+It is possible to validate the required fields of the appointment window from client-side before submitting it, by adding appropriate validation rules to each of the fields.
 The appointment fields have been extended to accept both String and object type values.
 Therefore, in order to perform validations, it is necessary to specify object values for the appointment fields.

 Refer the appointment fields specified with validation rules from the following code example.